 – As-built models are an excellent tool for quality-control purposes.
 As-built scans taken during construction can be compared to original design drawings to spot problems before they get too far out of hand.

 – As-built BIM models present a sound starting point for future facility additions or changes.
-Details such as the exact equipment present, its precise location, and the final room dimensions can be used to more accurately plan and budget for future alterations.
+Details such as the same equipment present, its precise location, and the final room dimensions can be used to more accurately plan and budget for future alterations.

 There are several benefits to using an Autodesk conversion services firm to convert your existing CAD files to Revit BIM format.
 (Autodesk’s proprietary format for the Revit software package is .rvt.)

-– As mentioned earlier, a Revit conversion company can assist you with the format conversion process to maintain compatibility with software requirements of other firms you are working with.
+– As mentioned earlier, a Revit conversion company can assist you with the format conversion process to maintain compatibility with the software requirements of other firms you are working with.
 But even if you’re not sharing project information outside your firm, it makes sense to migrate the data to BIM files.
-Having all the information centralized in BIM files properly stored and backed up just makes sense from a security and disaster-recovery standpoint.
+Having all the information centralized in BIM files adequately stored and backed up makes sense from a security and disaster-recovery standpoint.

 – CAD and BIM software is continually evolving.
 Systems gain or lose popularity over time.
 You can prevent the loss of existing data from older projects by converting those CAD files into Revit’s format.
-Autodesk has been a leader in this field for decades, and their Revit software consistently ranks near the top of industry surveys.
-Having your existing data converted to the popular .rvt format is a good insurance policy that it will be available for future use.
+Autodesk has been a leader in this field for decades, and its Revit software consistently ranks near the top of industry surveys.
+Having your existing data converted to the popular .rvt format is a good insurance policy that will be available for future use.

 – The cost of utilizing an outside firm for your CAD-to-BIM migration projects may be much lower than the expense associated with buying specialized software, hiring additional personnel, and training them to handle the conversions in-house.
 In addition, sending this work to an outside firm allows your staff to concentrate on your core business operations.